bigsk1/sd-ascii-image/README.md

 1. Open the Stable Diffusion Web UI and navigate to the IMG2IMG section.
 2. At the bottom of the IMG2IMG section, you'll find a dropdown for selecting scripts.
 3. Select "Convert to ASCII Art Image" from the dropdown to activate the script.
+4. Save the image from the web ui as they won't be saved in outputs img2img folder

 ### Parameters

 - **ASCII Width**: Adjusts the width of the ASCII art.
 Range: 50-200.